textvs/Austen-Works/1818-Persuasion-105-h.md

 On Friday morning she meant to go very early to Lady Russell, and accomplish the necessary communication; and she would have gone directly after breakfast, but that Mrs Clay was also going out on some obliging purpose of saving her sister trouble, which determined her to wait till she might be safe from such a companion.
 She saw Mrs Clay fairly off, therefore, before she began to talk of spending the morning in Rivers Street.

-“Very well,” said Elizabeth, "I have nothing to send but my love.
+“Very well,” said Elizabeth, “I have nothing to send but my love.
 Oh! you may as well take back that tiresome book she would lend me, and pretend I have read it through.
 I really cannot be plaguing myself for ever with all the new poems and states of the nation that come out.
 Lady Russell quite bores one with her new publications.
 You need not tell her so, but I thought her dress hideous the other night.
 I used to think she had some taste in dress, but I was ashamed of her at the concert.
 Something so formal and *arrangé* in her air! and she sits so upright!
-My best love, of course."
+My best love, of course.”

 “And mine,” added Sir Walter.
 “Kindest regards.
 And you may say, that I mean to call upon her soon.
 Make a civil message; but I shall only leave my card.
 Morning visits are never fair by women at her time of life, who make themselves up so little.
 If she would only wear rouge she would not be afraid of being seen; but last time I called, I observed the blinds were let down immediately.”